PeeperLab/CopywriteR/README.md

 Error in `[<-.data.frame`(`*tmp*`, , "off.target", value = c(X, X,  :
   replacement has Y rows, data has Z

-The preferable way to solve this is by re-installation using Bioconductor.
-We have fixed this issue in the release (2.8.1) and development (2.9.0) versions of Bioconductor.
+The preferable way to solve this issue is by installing the newest CopywriteR version using Bioconductor.
+We have fixed the bug in the release (2.8.1) and development (2.9.0) versions of CopywriteR.
 Alternatively, I have provided two versions on the release page (under V2.6.1.2) that solve this issue.
 An alternative to installing a new package is to prevent the above situation from happening, which is usually possible too.
 Please